 A mistake I often made in the past is believing I knew where my next goal would take me and everything that would happen along the way.
 Whenever we set a goal we begin establishing grounds on how we plan to get to that end result.
 We think of how fast we get to certain milestones, yet we do not calculate what could potentially happen along the way.

 Be honest with yourself and think about this for a minute.
 I’m sure you do this.
 You set a goal and try predicting the future.
 You can’t.

 In 2014 (if I recall correctly), two close friends and I began training for our next triathlon.
-I had my goal worked out, my schedule in place, and I knew what I needed to do when however 2 weeks into training and I tore a muscle.
+I had my goal worked out, my schedule in place, and I knew what I needed to do.
+However, 2 weeks into training I tore a muscle in my thigh.
 I was out.

 See when it comes to goal setting, don’t think you can control everything.
 Instead, build into your system a regular moment of feedback.
 In other words, when I go into training, I use my Garmin watch to track as much data as possible.
 I then take 10-15minutes one day per week to look at all my data, look at my charts, my heart rates, etc and check if everything is according to plan and if not adjust my training schedule where needed.
 Taking the time to build in this feedback session gives me insight and tells me if I am doing things right.